xcart/xcart-docs/_pages/kb_en/modules/amazon_s3.md

 {% toc %}

-## Creating Bucket with Amazon AWS Account
+## Creating Bucket in Amazon AWS Account

 Start with creating a new bucket and getting the AWS access key and AWS secret key in your Amazon AWS account as you will need this data to configure the Amazon S3 Images addon in your store Admin area.